Managing your student loans as a social worker has some unique circumstances.

 Federal Student Loan Consolidation

-One of the first steps that many federal borrowers take is federal student loan consolidation.
-However, the process of federal loan consolidation is much different than how it is done in the private sector.
+One of the first steps that some federal borrowers take is federal student loan consolidation.
 Consolidating federal loans does combine loans, but the interest rate stays essentially the same.

 The reason federal loans are consolidated is to get the loans eligible for certain programs.
 For example, if you borrowed federal loans for graduate school before 2010, you may have what are called FFEL or FFELP loans.
 These loans are federal, but they are not eligible for programs like Public Service Student Loan Forgiveness (PSLF).
 However, if they are consolidated into a federal direct loan, they become eligible for PSLF.
 If you think this situation may apply to you, be sure to speak to your loan servicer.
 Also, keep in mind that the only place to consolidate federal loans is through the Department of Education.
 If you are using a different website or paying someone else to do it for you, you are making a mistake.